hpcleuven/VscDocumentation/source/software/toolchains.rst

 Additional toolchains may be defined on specialised hardware to extract the maximum performance from that hardware.

--  On Cerebro, the SGI UV shared memory system at the KU Leuven, you need to use the SGI MPI-library (called MPT for Message Passing Toolkit) to get the maximum performance from the interconnect (which offers hardware acceleration for some MPI functions).
-On that machine, two additional toolchains are defined, ``intel-mpt`` and ``foss-mpt``, equivalent to the standard ``intel`` and ``foss`` toolchains respectively but with the MPI library replaced with MPT.

 For detailed documentation on each of these toolchains, we refer to the pages linked above in this document.